healingbrew/AtlasReactant/Research/ServerArch.md

 This includes quests, inventory, and matchmaking.
 Initially the server verifies the login token.
 This token is the same token provided to the Directory Server, so if you're at this point it should already be a valid token.
+The lobby server is a persistent websocket server, unlike Directory Server.
+The client can connect to both secure (wss://) and regular (ws://) sockets.

 ### Matches